DhiWise/DowntimeMonitorWebApp/README.md

 # Run the application.

 This app has slack incoming webhooks Signup/Signins.

-Thus, you need to configure and change token in hooks API You can modify constants as per your requirement of additional lists.
+Thus, you need to configure and change token in hooks APIs

+You can modify constants as per your requirement of additional lists.